 My next thriller has won the Yeovil Literary Prize for novels.
 I was very pleased to attend the literary festival in that Somerset town and read an extract from the manuscript.
-FLEE will now be published by Bloodhound Books in October.
+THE FUHRER’S ORPHANS will now be published by Bloodhound Books on October 21.

 Really happy with progress of my thriller EXIT DAY which came out last November.
 Pre-orders for the ebook on Amazon Kindle Store were very encouraging and the best-seller rankings also good:

 Tenth for the category labelled Crime thriller mystery action and adventure and 16th for suspense..

 Had a massive five-day giveaway on Amazon when I achieved second place in the rankings, and now sales have been progressing well at 99p.

 The paperback sales also went well, especially during several book signings at various bookshops and at libraries.

 Bookshops: Norwich, Ipswich, Bishop’s Stortford, Sudbury, Peterborough, Bury St Edmunds, Colchester, Chelmsford, Southend, Southwold.
 Libraries: Bury St Edmunds, Saxmundham, Newmarket, Lavenham.
 Last signing: Long Melford British Legion club on March 9th.

 One of the many pleasures of writing is research.
 I’m studying the Suffragettes at present for a new novel (to follow FLEE) and one of my discoveries is a slim but fascinating volume by Stephen and Tanya Wynn on Women in the Great War.
 The cover picture really took my eye.

 It gives a new insight into the era – not the usual grimness – but the joy and fun of women breaking out of Edwardian convention.
 I’m looking at a despatch rider in her new uniform, breeches and big boots.
 She loves the life.
 Goodbye long skirts.